 Some Final Tips

 You now know everything you need to know to harmonically mix.
 But mixing in key is just one element of crafting a successful mix.
-Use all the skills at your disposal and don’t rely on one technique.
-Whether that is DJing effects, looping, or scratching.

 High-quality studio headphones are also worthwhile as they tend to have a more natural sound profile.
 This can make it easier to identify if tracks are working together correctly.
 It’s a great way to prepare your DJ sets.
-You can find out more about quality studio headphones in our guide to the best audio production headphones.

 If you want to mix in a certain track nothing is stopping you.
 Play what you think will get the crowd going.
 There are loads of creative DJing techniques for transitions.
 Whether that is for transitions between different genres or songs in different keys.
 Focus on the energy of the crowd.
 Use harmonic mixing to avoid nasty key clashes but always trust your ears.